Tech-invite3GPPspaceIETFspace

 Up

-Based on the RT latency requirement received from the AF, the PCF can split the RT latency requirement into two PDBs of two PCC rules, used for the UL QoS Flow and DL QoS Flow to carry the UL and DL traffics of the service respectively.
+Based on the RT latency requirement received from the AF or locally configured in the PCF, the PCF authorizes the AF request and can split the RT latency requirement into two PDBs of two PCC rules, used for the UL QoS Flow and DL QoS Flow to carry the UL and DL traffics of the service respectively.
 The two PDBs can be unequal, but their sum shall not exceed the RT latency requirement.

-To enable RT latency tracking, the PCF shall generate associated QoS monitoring policies for the two correlated QoS Flows.
-The uplink and downlink delay for the two QoS Flows shall be tracked by PCF independently with same reporting period.
+Based on the RT latency requirements, the PCF shall generate UL and DL QoS monitoring policies in the PCC rules associated to the two correlated QoS Flows respectively to enable RT latency tracking.
+The uplink and downlink delay for the two QoS Flows shall be tracked by PCF independently.

-If the UL and DL traffic of the service have different QoS requirements (e.g. different one-way delay), the AF may provide the QoS requirement with RT latency indication in the AF Session with required QoS request for UL and DL flows.
+If the UL and DL traffic of the service have different QoS requirements (e.g. different one-way delay), the AF may provide the QoS requirements with RT latency indication in the AF Session with required QoS request for UL and DL Flow Descriptions.
 The PCF then identifies the UL and DL service data flows with RT latency indicator for RT latency control.
 In this case, the RT latency requirement of the service is described by the sum of the UL and DL delay requirements.

 Up